tompro/RedisTools/README.md

 ## Bitmap
 ##### Description
 A Bitmap enables you to store boolean types by an index.
 Such Redis bitmaps are fast and have a  very small memory footprint.
-If the bitvalue at the given index is not set 0 is returned.
+If the bitvalue at the given index is not set, 0 is returned.
 ##### Examples
 <pre>
 use RedisTools\Type\Bitmap;